ART & ORGANISM

 after thinking about what Delacroix said…

-(As we speak from and to different levels of consciousness, the most superficial is “small talk” … but it’s a start.)
+(As we speak from and to different levels of consciousness, the most superficial communication is “small talk” … superficial, but it’s a start.)

-Commentary was heard on NPR this morning (3/31/2018) on a new book, World Make Way: New Poems inspired by Art from the Metropolitan Museum of Art. (“Lee Bennett Hopkins and the Metropolitan Museum of Art asked a number of poets to look at great classic art from the museum’s collection and reflect their feelings in new poems.”)
+I heard commentary this morning (3/31/2018) on NPR about a new book, World Make Way: New Poems inspired by Art from the Metropolitan Museum of Art. (“Lee Bennett Hopkins and the Metropolitan Museum of Art asked a number of poets to look at great classic art from the museum’s collection and reflect their feelings in new poems.”)